 To investigate cell-cell communication between the identified valve structures and other tissue regions, we performed space-constrained CellChat analysis51 using the domain labels from SpaceFlow as groupings.
 The top two identified pathways for the valve structures are midkine (MK) and pleiotrophin (PTN), which belong to the subfamily of heparin-binding growth factors.
 We observed strong signaling in MDK-SDC2, MDK-NCL, PTN-SDC2, and PTN-NCL ligand-receptor pairs from valve tissue to nearby immature cardiomyocytes and atrium cardiomyocytes (Fig. 4g).
 These interactions have various functions, such as angiogenesis, oncogenesis, stem cell self-renewal, and play important roles in the regeneration of tissues, such as the myocardium, cartilage, neuron, muscle, and bone52.
 Studies have shown that midkine impedes the calcification of aortic valve interstitial cells through cell-cell communications53.
 In addition, SDC2 is found required for migration of the bilateral heart fields towards the mid-line in zebrafish model54.
 Pleiotrophin (PTN) is usually considered a cytokine and growth factor that promotes angiogenesis55.
 Together, the observed cell-cell communication based on the structures identified by SpaceFlow suggests anti-calcification and pro-angiogenesis processes are important during the maturation of valve tissue.

-SpaceFlow identifies novel tumor-immune microenvironment in human breast cancer ST data
+SpaceFlow identifies tumor-immune microenvironment in human breast cancer ST data

 To study the cancer microenvironment interaction and tumor progression, we applied SpaceFlow to human breast cancer ST data56.
-First, we performed domain segmentation (Fig. 5b) and compared it to the expert annotation.
-The obtained domains were labeled based on their marker genes (Details in Supplementary Table II).
+We show here results for sample G, consistent with the original paper.
+Results for other samples can be found in the Supplementary Information (Supplementary Fig. 6).
+First, we performed domain segmentation and compared it to the expert annotation (Fig. 5b).
+The obtained domains were labeled based on their marker genes (Details in Supplementary Data 2).
 The regions in-situ cancer-1/2, APC, B,T-1/2, and invasive-1/2 identified in the SpaceFlow segmentation agreed with the annotations Immune rich, Immune:B/plasma, and Cancer 1 respectively from the original study.
 However, we also identified three tumor-immune interface regions, labeled as Tu.Imm.Itfc-1/2/3, which were labeled as mixtures of other cell types in the original study.